 A. There is no limit to the number of abstracts you can submit.
 However, an author may present no more than two abstracts.
 If ASE accepts more than two submissions from an author, one of his/her co-authors must present any additional abstracts.
 The presenter of any accepted abstract must be one of the co-authors listed on the original submission.
 Please note that authors may not submit the same research; abstracts containing identical or nearly identical data from the same institution and/or individuals will be rejected.

 Q. Can I revise my abstract after it has been submitted?

-A. Yes, you may log back into the submission system as often as necessary until 11:59 PM EST on Wednesday, February 1, 2017 to edit your abstract.
+A. Yes, you may log back into the submission system as often as necessary until 11:59 PM ET on Wednesday, February 7, 2018 to edit your abstract.
 After this date, you may not revise or resubmit an abstract in order to make corrections.
 Rather, the abstract may be withdrawn or, if accepted, the error may be indicated during presentation.

 Q. Will my abstract automatically be considered for the Young Investigator’s Award Competition?